How does Hostaway billing work?

 In the above examples, for the period of December 15th - January 15th, the Hostaway account owner has paid the monthly rate of 14 listings with no changes that happened during the previous month.

-Then for the period of December 18th - January 15th, the Hostaway account owner has started off with 14 listings, then added another to have 15 listings, removed a listing to have 14 listings and eventually have turned on 16 listings.
+Then for the period of December 18th - January 15th, the Hostaway account owner started off with 14 listings, then added another to have 15 listings, removed a listing to have 14 listings, and eventually turned on 16 listings.
 The time used for turning off (removing) or turning on (adding) is being recorded as prorated rates.
-This is being labelled as "Remaining Time" or "Unused Time".
+This is being labeled as "Remaining Time" or "Unused Time".

 - The next month: Here, you will see the current amount of listings you have as of your bill date.